scttnlsn/dandelion/README.md

     $ gem install dandelion

-You may need to install `cmake` before installing Dandelion.
-It's likely available in your OS package manager.
+You may need to install `pkg-config` and `cmake` before installing Dandelion.
+They're likely available in your OS package manager.
 For example:

-    $ brew install cmake
+    $ brew install pkg-config cmake

 or

-    $ apt-get install cmake
+    $ apt-get install pkg-config cmake

 Config
 ------